GraphiteSprite/London-Python-Dojo-15.1-kata/README.md

 Team 2 chose **Langton's Ant**

-### Image to ASCII
+##  Image to ASCII

-This code inputs an image file and converts it into ASCII art while maintaining aspect ratio and providing a reasonable visual representation.
+This project inputs an image file and converts it into ASCII art while maintaining aspect ratio and providing a reasonable visual representation.

 Team 6 chose **Image to ASCII**